 Trapping - Jan.
 7 - Feb 28.
 No raccoons.
 Quota is one party per compartment.
-Trappers must apply at WMA office.
+Trappers must apply at the WMA office.
 No snares or conibear traps.
-Trappers must report catch annually.
+Trappers must report catching annually.

 Dog training - Sept.
 1 - March 15, daylight hours only.

-Range open Thursday and Friday from noon to sunset and Saturday and Sunday from sunrise to sunset.
+Shooting Range is open Thursday and Friday from noon to sunset and Saturday and Sunday from sunrise to sunset.
 Closed during all big game quota hunts.
-No buckshot allowed on range.
+No buckshot is allowed on the range.
 Permit required for range.
-See tnwildlife.org for details.